Bartow County Animal Control Frequently Asked Questions

 Where do I go to pay a fine for an animal violation?
 Some violations are payable prior to the court date.
 Contact Bartow County Magistrate Court to see if the citation you have can be paid prior to the court date.

 How long do you hold animals?
-Strays are held five working days (Animal Control working days).
+Strays are held three working days (Animal Control working days).
 After that, they are determined to be property of Bartow County – by County Ordinance Section X. The animals are then held for an indefinite period of time.
 If space is available and the animal is healthy and not aggressive.

 Animals turned into the shelter by their owner will remain as long as we have space and the animal remains healthy and non-aggressive.
 Because space must be available for strays who are brought to the shelter, some animals are unfortunately pulled to provide space even if healthy and non-aggressive.